joeholley/tomolink/docs/userguide.md

 ### Confirming config settings

-If you want to verify that your overridden config settings are being used by Tomolink, look in the logs.
+If you want to verify that your environment variables are being picked up and overriding the config settings in the YAML file, look in the logs.
 Tomolink outputs a line for every config parameter override it processes on startup.

 ## Choosing the Relationships

 Tomolink can track a user's `friends`, the `influencers` they follow, and the other users they have chosen to `block` in its default configuration, but by arbitrary, we mean it: you can choose _nearly any string_ to represent a relationship you want to track.
 Do you want to track that one user `supports` another, or has a certain level of `distrust`, or has a `friendRequestPending`?
 Tomolink can help!

 ### Strict vs non-strict
-Tomolink has the option to turn on or off **"strict"** relationships.
+Tomolink can be configured to operate in **strict** relationship mode.

 With strict relationships **disabled**, any create or update API call will try to save the relationship specifed in the provided [request JSON](#sending-input-parameters-in-the-json-body).
+So, if you want to create a new kind of relationship, just make a `createRelationship` call with your new `relationship` name: that's it!
+As long as the `relationship` string is valid, Tomolink will store it.

 When strict relationships are **enabled**, Tomolink will only accept API calls that specify one of the (up to) ten relationships defined in the [configuration](#updating-configuration).
-All configured relationships have a [`name`](#relationship-names)
+Just populate a `name` field for one of the ten relationship slots in the config, and make sure the `strict` field value under `relationship` is set to `true`.
+Tomolink will process your config on startup and only set up endpoints to retrieve the `relationship` names you chose.

 ### Relationship Names

 Most strings are fine, but avoid using periods: refer to the [Field Names](https://cloud.google.com/firestore/docs/best-practices#field_names) section of the Firestore Best Practices documentation if you want to learn more about the limitations of what strings you can use for relationship types.